reversedcodes/bindiff-ida9-install/README.md

 - BinDiff requires BinExport to function properly.
 - Building the Java GUI part of BinDiff requires a commercial yFiles license and is not included here.
 - This script focuses on building the IDA Pro plugin components.

+### ⚠️ IDA 9.x Compatibility Note

+BinDiff currently expects an `ida64.exe` binary, but IDA 9.x only ships a single `ida.exe`.
+To work around this:

+- Copy `ida.exe` and rename the copy to `ida64.exe`.